Sewing collars & leashes with an LK-1900BN bartacking machine

 Fitment

-The clamps also tended to come down "toe-up" (the heel down more.
-That allowed some movement as the plate/clamp moved.).
+The clamps also tended to come down "toe-up" (the heel made contact with the feed-plate.
+There was a little gap at the front of the clamp.
+That allowed the material to slip easier during sewing, as the plate/clamp moved & vibrated.).
 I placed mine in a vice (with a piece of wood protecting the polished surface from the vice's surface) and tapped them lightly with a hammer to align them a little better.
 Take your time, go slow.
-I tapped one clamp so far back (to bring the toe down enough to be flat) that the feed plate wouldn't go back far enough (it hit the arch's base).
-I had to grind some material off the end of the plate so it would move further back toward the arch's base.
+I tapped one clamp so far back (to bring the toe down enough to be flat) that the feed-plate wouldn't go back far enough (the rear of the feed-plate hit the front of the arch's base).
+I had to grind some material off the rear edge of the plate so it could go further back.
 Be prepared.
-(Tapping the "thigh" of the clamp down won't move the foot back as much as tapping on the "shin.").
+(Tapping the "thigh" of the clamp down won't move the foot back as much as tapping the "shin."
+It may be best to do a little of both.).

 If the height of the two feet aren't the same, you can adjust the "lever driving plate:"